stassa/louise/README.md

  3. Reload the configuration file to pick up the new experiment file option.

-    The easiest way to reload the configuration file is to use Swi-Prolog's `make/0` predicate to recompile the project (don't worry- this takes less than a second).
-To recompile the project with `make/0` enter the following query in the Swi-Prolog console:
+    The easiest way to reload the configuration file is to use SWI-Prolog's `make/0` predicate to recompile the project (don't worry- this takes less than a second).
+To recompile the project with `make/0` enter the following query in the SWI-Prolog console:

     ```prolog
     ?- make.
     ```

-    Note again: this is the Swi-Prolog predicate `make/0`.
+    Note again: this is the SWI-Prolog predicate `make/0`.
 It's not the _make_ build automation tool!

  4. Perform a learning attempt using the examples, background knowledge and metarules defined in `tiny_kinship.pl` for `ancestor/2`.

-    Execute the following query in the Swi-Prolog console; you should see the listed output:
+    Execute the following query in the SWI-Prolog console; you should see the listed output:

     ```prolog